-Finally, people bade farewell to 2018 and celebrated the advent of yet another New Year.
-Many people celebrated the New Year eve with a lot of gourmet food, plenty of booze and raving mad entertainment.
+Finally, people are getting ready to bid a farewell to 2019 and celebrate the advent of yet another New Year.
+Many people celebrate the New Year eve with a lot of gourmet food, plenty of booze and raving mad entertainment.
 Many of us even made some New Year resolutions to either make a new beginning or to get some things right.

 Too slow for those who Wait,

 But for those who Love,